ixmaps/IXmapsClient/README.md

 ## Executing

-Before executing the Electron app, you iwll need to build the modules for Electron.
+Before executing the Electron app, you will need to build the modules for Electron's version of the Javascript engine.

 `$ npm run-script build-electron`